stereokai/amok/man/amok.1.markdown

 `--browser` option may be used in order to open the _url_ in a new browser process.

 With a _file_ **amok** will start a http server and connect to a browser tab with the address of the server, the `--cwd`, `--port` and `--host` host options dictate the root directory and address of the server.
+If no index.html file is present one will be generated with the input files referenced as scripts in the body of the document.

 The `--compiler` option may be used in order to enable incremental preprocessing with a compiler, which will shadow the path of the input _file_.